BhoomiRai15/Customer-Review-Analyzer/README.md

 ## 🔑 OpenAI API Key Configuration

-Open the file customer_review_analyzer.py and replace the placeholder with your OpenAI API key:
+Open the file customer_review_analyzer.py and replace the placeholder with your OpenAI API key

-openai.api_key = "sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxx"

-Important: Do not push your real API key to a public repository.

 ---